YuanYuYuan/zenoh-web/content/blog/2023-03-21-zenoh-vs-mqtt-kafka-dds.md

 application layer between two peers.
 Various payload sizes from 8 bytes to 512 MB were tested to see the trend of the throughput.
 Note that in the charts below, the Y-axis is shown in the log scale for both the message rate and bitrate.
-The full dataset and raw data can be found [here](https://github.com/ZettaScaleLabs/zenoh-perf/tree/master/comparison#numerical-results).
+The statistics data can be found [here](https://github.com/ZettaScaleLabs/zenoh-perf/tree/master/comparison#numerical-results).
 Some of the numbers will be reported in the following paragraphs for discussion purposes.